Meet Our Guides

 Shanti Bhattacharya is a Singapore Tourist Board Licensed Guide in English, French, and Russian.

-During her time in Paris and Moscow, she organised and conducted various cultural and walking tours, raised funds for orphanages and hospitals by organising bazaars involving up to 130 foreign embassies and holding ex-co positions in various Women's Groups like International Women's Club and Asia-Pacific Women's Group.
+During her time in Paris and Moscow, she organised and conducted various cultural and walking tours, raised funds for orphanages and hospitals by organising bazaars involving up to 130 foreign embassies, and held ex-co positions in various Women's Groups like International Women's Club and Asia-Pacific Women's Group.

 She is back in Singapore seeing her son through National Service and makes regular trips to Moscow where her husband still lives and works.